-First Year Teacher Academy
+First Year Teacher Mentorship & Support

-First Year Teachers are required to attend First Year Teacher Academy throughout the school year with a district representative.
-Each meeting addresses different topics to help alleviate stress on the first year teacher.
+First-Year Teachers are required to attend First Year Teacher Academy throughout the school year with a district representative.
+Each meeting addresses different topics to help alleviate stress on the first-year teacher.
 Topics include, but are not limited to:

 - Classroom Management

 In First Year Teacher Academy, first-year teachers are given time to observe other teachers, as well as their mentor.
 Time is given to ask questions, run through scenarios, and see others in action in areas they feel they may need support.
 A district representative stays in continual contact with first-year teachers to ensure needs are being met.